"SNL" Would Like To Remind Everyone That Prom Season Is Still The Worst

 Surrounded by lo-fi graphics (check out those hearts!)
 Aiden and Kurt (McKinnon, who added a corsage to her look) lament about not being able to celebrate the “best” night of every teenager's young life due to the “Qdoba virus.”
 Yep, these boys think the pandemic is named after the Mexican chain restaurant.

 Don’t worry, though, these guys are here to “shower you in admirances” and “take you to prom in your fantasies.”
 And, according to Aiden and Kurt, those fantasies include a very thorough itemized list of events starting with 6 p.m. photos.
-Though, Kurt swears he would have shown up a half hour early dressed in a tux rented from a Halloween store with his entire family in tow.
+Though, Kurt swears he would have shown up half an hour early dressed in a tux rented from a Halloween store with his entire family in tow.
 Classy.

 As for Aiden, well, he wouldn’t give you a carnation corsage.
 No his would have been 100% baby’s breath.
 “That’s the breath of a baby, girl,” Aiden promises.
 He also swears he would buckle-up right up front with the limo driver.
 Seriously, how does the driver get around those turns?